G20: Ending the wildlife trade must be your top priority this weekend

-When G20 health ministers meet this Sunday 19 April, agreeing measures to prevent another coronavirus pandemic must be their top priority.
+When G20 health ministers meet Sunday 19 April 2020, agreeing measures to prevent another coronavirus pandemic must be their top priority.
 An essential step will be a global ban on the exploitation and trade of wild animals - the likely source of the COVID-19 virus

 With the global death toll rising, many governments have taken laudable steps to slow the spread of coronavirus.
 But the impact on the global economy and population has been severe, and it will take years for us to recover.
 We must do all we can to stop another pandemic occurring.

 Understanding the source of this pandemic is essential to avoid a repeat in the future.
 COVID-19 is a zoonotic disease, meaning the severe acute respiratory syndrome coronavirus 2, originated in animals and was passed to humans, where it caused the disease.

 Overall, 60 per cent of emerging infectious diseases are zoonotic, with 70 per cent of these thought to originate from wild animals.
 In the case of COVID-19 and previous virus-related pandemics, the outbreak started at a live animal market.

 This goes beyond live animal markets

 But, a singular focus on live animal markets obscures the bigger picture.
 Live animal markets are possibly the most shocking and visible part of the global trade in wild animals, that is not only immensely cruel, but immensely dangerous.